Iwan Thomas: Personal life

 His father was born to Welsh-born parents in Middlesex, whilst his mother's Welsh language speaking family were centred around the village of Llandderfel, Gwynedd.
 Iwan Thomas was born in Farnborough and now lives in Southampton.

 After winning Deadline, he bought himself a Ducati 1098 motorcycle.
 Although a lifelong supporter of Tottenham Hotspur Football Club, in 2010 he became an ambassador for The Saints Foundation, the charity of Southampton F.C.

-Thomas and his partner welcomed their first child, a boy, in December 2018.
-Teddy was diagnosed with Group B streptococcal infection and it was 10 days before he was released home.
-Teddy has made an excellent recovery, and Iwan Thomas has raised awareness of the illness and supported the charity Group B Strep Support.

-Iwan confirmed on episode 5 of Channel 4's Celebrity Hunted that he and his wife are expecting their second baby.
-He confirmed via Instagram that their second baby, Dougie Albert Thomas, was born late January 2022.

 Television work

-Thomas worked as a guest presenter of the Children's television show Best of Friends, alongside Darren Campbell and Charles Ingram.

-He is a regular panelist on BBC Two's Through The Keyhole, was a contestant on Superstars on both BBC One and Five and took part in BBC One's Hole in the Wall.
-He has also been a contestant on BBC One's Celebrity MasterChef, and The Real Hustle.

-Thomas was a regular guest of Channel 5's The Wright Stuff.
-He starred in Daily Cooks Challenge as a judge alongside presenter Antony Worrall Thompson.

 In 2008, Thomas guest presented two episodes of Best of Friends, in the sports special with Darren Campbell and in the activities special with Zoe Salmon.

-Thomas took part in a celebrity version of the children's TV show Jungle Run, along with some fellow Great Britain Olympians, including javelin thrower Steve Backley and swimmer Mark Foster.

 Iwan took part in the celebrity games of the Million Pound Drop Live broadcast on Friday 10 August 2012.

-Thomas is currently co-presenter of MotoGP Tonight on BT Sport alongside Craig Doyle.
+Thomas is co-presenter of MotoGP Tonight on BT Sport alongside Craig Doyle.
 He can also be seen presenting the Chequered Flag show immediately following MotoGP races.

 On 27 August 2015, Thomas was announced as a contestant in the 2015 series of Strictly Come Dancing.
 On 5 September 2015 it was announced Thomas had been paired with professional dancer Ola Jordan for the series.
 He was the first contestant to be eliminated.

 In September 2016, Thomas was a presenter of the Paralympics Games in Rio for Channel 4 where he commentated on the athletics coverage presented from the Olympic Stadium.

 In February 2017, Thomas was a guest at "dictionary corner" on Countdown, on Channel 4.

 In 2022, Thomas took part in Celebrity Hunted for stand up to cancer.
-He was the only celebrity to win that series, with his teammate Richard Whitehead being caught earlier in the series.
+He was the only celebrity to win that series, with his teammate Richard Whitehead being caught earlier when a taunt against the Hunters backfired.